Zorgonth/Zorgonth/README.md

 I'm a passionate full-stack developer focusing on building web applications and working with cloud services.

 ### 🌟 About Me:
-- 🔭 I’m currently working on: Building my personal portfolio and finishing my curriculum.
+- 🔭 I’m currently working on: Building my personal portfolio.
 - 🌱 I’m learning: WebAssembly, and advanced AWS services.
 - 👯 I’m looking to collaborate on: Full-stack web development projects, cloud-native apps.